 - Year 1 being taught the names for different body parts which include the names for external genitalia. - Years 2/3 are taught about what physical contact is acceptable or unacceptable.
 This is vital to support the work we do in keeping all pupils safe.
 Pupils need to have the language to describe the private parts of their body and learn that their body belongs to them, they have a right to say no both on and offline (consent), and that they should tell an adult if they are upset or worried.
 To support us in delivering this message to the pupils we use information from the NSPCC Underwear Rule campaign.
-You can find out more at http://www.nspcc.org.uk/ - In Year 4 pupils start to learn that their body and emotions will change as they get older and continue to build on learning about the key components of a healthy relationship and how to keep themselves safe both on and off line.
+You can view example materials here. - In Year 4 pupils start to learn that their body and emotions will change as they get older and continue to build on learning about the key components of a healthy relationship and how to keep themselves safe both on and off line.
 This learning continues in Year 5 and 6. - In Year 5 pupils continue to learn about all the external and internal genitalia and the ways in which children grow and develop in puberty both physically and emotionally. - In Year 6 pupils further develop their understanding of the physical and emotional changes they go through at puberty and about human reproduction.
 We use some of the Busy Bodies age/content appropriate resources to teach pupils about puberty and reproduction at Year 5/6.
-You can view the resources here: http://www.healthpromotion.ie/health/inner/busy_bodies - Throughout all year groups pupils learn about 'Different Families', which includes LBGTQ+ partnerships.
+You can view the video resources here. - Throughout all year groups pupils learn about 'Different Families', which includes LBGTQ+ partnerships.
 In KS2 units also include work on gender identity and information about transgender children and young people.